DonnaYoung.org

 Lab Book Drawings

-When I saw a diagram in the book that I thought was important to the module, I would have my children draw the diagram in their lab book.
+When I came across a diagram that I thought was important to the topic of the Module, I would have my children draw the diagram in their lab book.
 In the lesson plans that I posted online, I did not always assign the drawings, but if there is a drawing that you feel would be educational for your child, then assign the drawing.
 Below are links to a couple of my children's drawings.
 They are not the best examples, they are just a couple that I chose randomly from their books.

 Donna Young